Underwriters-Labs/OHS.GH.Actions.PRLint/README.md

 This package contains a reusable GitHub Action for running [CommitLint](https://github.com/conventional-changelog/commitlint) against a pull request title & message.

+The check will also validate that, if the pull request is a `fix` or `feat` type, that the story or defect identifier is included in the description.

 ## Uses A Custom Configuration

 The configuration for this action is a slight adjustment over the [default](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-conventional) (see above link for that configuration), with the following modifications: